Foreign relations of Taiwan: Territorial disputes

 The ROC claims islands in the South China Sea on the same basis as its claim to historical Chinese territory retaining the borders dated prior to the establishment of the PRC including Tibet and Outer Mongolia.
 Unlike its claims on the Asian mainland, however, the ROC actively pursues and defends some of its claims to these islands.
 These include all of the Spratly Islands, the Paracel Islands, Macclesfield Bank and Scarborough Shoal.
 These islands are administered by a number of governments around the South China Sea.
 The ROC also claims the Senkaku Islands, which are administered by Japan.
 Because ASEAN and the People's Republic of China did not invite the Republic of China to participate in the "Declaration on the Conduct of Parties in the South China Sea", the Republic of China did not recognize it.

 The PRC, in turn, asserts itself as the sole legitimate government of China, and claims all territories administered by the ROC.

 Specialized diplomacy

 Culinary diplomacy

-Taiwan emphasizes its night markets and the high rate of vegan eateries among other aspects of its culinary culture in an effort to promote the nation globally.
+Taiwan emphasizes its night markets and the high rate of vegan eateries among other aspects of its culinary culture in an effort to promote the nation through culinary diplomacy.
+Taiwan has used its culinary programs to bolster its tourism sector and to conduct diplomacy in countries with which it has limited official ties.

 In 2010, Taiwan launched a £20m culinary diplomacy campaign.

+Freedom pineapples (自由鳳梨 (Zìyóu fènglí)) was a political and social response in 2021 to a Chinese ban on the import of pineapples from Taiwan.
+It encouraged domestic and international consumption to replace the loss of the mainland Chinese market, which had formerly imported 97% of all Taiwanese pineapple exports.

+In 2025 after China cut off imports of Japanese seafood in response to comments from Japan's PM in support of Taiwan Lai Ching-te, the Taiwanese President, publicized his consumption of Japanese seafood.
+This choice was seen as diplomatically significant.